12 Z-scores

 <chr> <chr> <dbl>

-So, as we can see, with our composite Z Score, Maryland is below average; not great.
-But better than Ohio State.
-Notice how, by this measure, Indiana and Iowa are far ahead of most of the conference, with Nebraska a somewhat surprising third.
+So, as we can see, with our composite Z Score, Maryland is above average; good but not great.
+But better than most of their conference rivals.
+Notice how, by this measure, Michigan State and Michigan are far ahead of most of the conference, with Illinois in third.

 We can limit our results to just Power Five conferences plus the Big East: